 Pro Tips for Getting the Best Results From a Natuzzi Sofa

-A few small choices can make a bigger difference than you’d expect—especially with deep seats and power motion.
+A few small setup choices changed the experience more than we expected, especially with deep seats and power motion.
 These are the adjustments that helped each model feel better in regular use:

 - Plan the wall clearance: even with “Zero Wall” designs, it’s worth checking the recline path before you commit to placement.